-In this section, DAFF has identified risk management measures that may be applied to consignments of fresh lychee fruit sourced from Taiwan and Vietnam.
+In this section, DAFF has identified risk management measures that may be applied to consignments of fresh lychee fruit, defined as detached individual lychee fruit with the stalk but not other plant parts (Fig. 4), sourced from Taiwan and Vietnam.
 Finalisation of the quarantine conditions may be undertaken with input from the Australian states and territories as appropriate.